Biography John Sell Cotman

 1798 sent to London to study painting and met J.M.W.
 Turner and Girtin.

-1798: Cotman went to London to be an artist and was employed by Rudolph Ackermann at the Depository of Arts in the Strand.
+1798: Cotman goes to London to be an artist and is employed by Rudolph Ackermann at the Depository of Arts in the Strand.

-1800: Staying in Wales with the well-known collector Sir George Beaumont.
+1800: He stays in Wales with the well-known collector Sir George Beaumont.

-1806: Settled back in Norwich where he opened a school of drawing and design.
-Became Vice President of Crome’s Norwich School of Artists.
-Also became drawing master to the banker and antiquarian Dawson Turner in Great Yarmouth.
+1806: Cotman settles back in Norwich where he opens a school of drawing and design.
+He becomes Vice President of Crome’s Norwich School of Artists.
+Helso becomes drawing master to the banker and antiquarian Dawson Turner, in Great Yarmouth.

 1816-1818: “Architectural Antiquities of Norfolk”.

-1819: Wrote “Sepulchral Brasses in Norfolk and Suffolk”.
+1819: He writes “Sepulchral Brasses in Norfolk and Suffolk”.

-1822: Plates for Dawson Turner’s “Architectural Antiquities of Normandy”.
+1822: He creates plates for Dawson Turner’s book “Architectural Antiquities of Normandy”.

-1834: Cotman became Professor of Drawing at Kings College, London through the offices of Lady Palgrave, Dawson Turner’s daughter.
+1834: Cotman becomes Professor of Drawing at Kings College, London through the offices of Lady Palgrave, Dawson Turner’s daughter.

 1838: “Liber Studiorum” (48 soft-ground etchings).